 If you are unsure whether you need new equipment or need information about what types of ergonomic equipment, including adjustable ergonomic chairs and desks, are available to solve your problems, contact the Campus Ergonomist, Brian MacDonald at 459-5430 at EH&S to find out more about available options.

 On a daily basis, ensure your equipment is properly adjusted and your posture remains appropriate.
 As much as possible make a habit of frequently changing your work activities at least every 20-30 minutes (i.e. stand up, walk to copier, look away from your screen, do some stretching), to avoid working in any posture for a prolonged period of time without moving.

 If you are unable to complete the UCSC online training and assessment or do not understand how to apply the information to yourself and your workstation, contact the Campus Ergonomist at 459-5430 to discuss this further or to schedule a site-visit.

-B) Experiencing discomfort, aches, numbness, tingling, pain or other symptoms which are believed to be caused by or associated with your workstation set up, proceed as follows:
+B) Experiencing discomfort, aches, numbness, tingling, pain or other symptoms which are believed to be caused by or associated with your computer of other workstation set up: